opengovfoundation/hr-manual/markdown/manual.md

 #### Google Docs
 For group collaboration on written materials, call agendas, our budget tracking document, etc. etc.

-#### Hackpad
-Alternative to above.
-Has a handy checklist feature.
-We also use this for hackathon coordination.

 #### GitHub
 All of our work is open source and up on GitHub.
 Most projects should have an Apache 2, MIT, or LGPL 3 license; most resources should be released as CC-0.

 #### Disqus
 Used for comments on America Decoded sites.
 We try to respond to non-spam comments within 24 hours.

-#### Uservoice
-For technical issues from Madison and State Decoded sites.
-We try to respond to questions and tech support issues within 24 hours.

 #### Passpack
 For password storage.
 Please create your own Passpack account and connect with the main organization account.
 Any time you create an account relevant to our work, please share the password with the organization on Passpack.